TommyAyrton/oojs-game-phrase/README.md

 ## Acknowledgments

--   Agradecer al equipo de Treehouse por el aliento mediante cada revisión
+-   Thank the Treehouse team for the encouragement through each review